Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 view of the museum from the lake| ©Gilles Letang

-The Conciergerie Museum is located next to the Gothic Sainte Chapelle church on the Île de Cité.
+The Musée Conciergerie is located next to the Gothic Sainte Chapelle temple on the Île de Cité.
 Specifically, the palace is at 2 Boulevard du Palais, 75001 in Paris - France.

 To get to the Musée Conciergerie de Paris you can use several means of transport:

-• Metro by getting on line 14, 11, 7 and 1 at Châtelet station or line 4 at Cité station.
+• Metro by taking lines 14, 11, 7 and 1 from Châtelet station or line 4 from Cité station.

 • Train on line B or C at Saint-Michel station.